 If the goal is to have the active display area fill the panel in all modes, then the active display area can be expanded by double scanning a portion of the active scan lines.
 Previously available controllers simply double scan lines at regular intervals, every third line in the case of EGA 350 line modes.

-Future revisions of the WD90C20 will use an advanced proprietary algorithm that automatically expands to fill all 480 lines.
+The WD90C20A uses an advanced proprietary algorithm that automatically expands to fill all 480 lines\.
 This algorithm can be used to support better "screen scrolling" when in 350 line modes.